pepperke/dns_server/README.md

 ./dns_server [filename]
 </pre>

 with an optional file name which contains hostname information.
 If not specified, file <code>hosts</code> is read by default.
+Domains can contain multiple IPs.

 During server work, you can modify hosts table which is contained in memory by using: